TechSup-Super/TechSupport/README.md

-# TechSupport
+# TC TechSupport FAQ's
-A repository intented for TechSupport markdown FAQ website
+A Markdown website intented for TC TechSupport and general users